yyc12345/ScoreManager-Magic/README.md

 Play with worldwide Ballance players, awake ancient game - Ballance.

+## Project layout

+* SMMBackend: ScoreManager-Magic backend written by PHP.
+* SMMWebsite: ScoreManager-Magic website frontend.
+Mix HTML, JavaScript and CSS.
+Powered by MUI and JQuery.
+* SMMLib: A C\# lib serving for BTLD and ScoreManager-Magic
+* ScoreManager-Magic: Core app written by C\#
+* BTLD: Specially made app for Ballance live.
+* AssistTools: Some Python scripts for some specific works.

+Note: Mahoushoujo was merged into ScoreManager-Magic during developing version 2.

 ## Feature

 * Ballance speedrun and statistics data exporting
-* Online system
-* Global Highscore & Speedrun leaderboard (WIP on v2)
+* Global Record(Highscore & Speedrun) leaderboard (WIP on v2)
 * Full custom competition and tournament configuration and support (Will be promoted on v2)
 * Full self-host